rubchume/rubchume/README.md

 That can mean many things and it's not my business to gossip about Alice and John.

-However this presents and interesting probability modeling problem.
+However this presents and interesting probability modelling problem.
 What I thought is that we can model a Whatsapp chat as a Markov process.

 What is a Markov process?
 Well it is just a mathematical abstraction to model a process where there are some states a variable can have
 (like the last message in a chat being written by Alice, John, or Charles, who by the way is kind of jealous),